 These powerful stories demonstrate that you’re never too young to make a difference or to improve the life of another.
 Kindness can be done by anyone…you just need to step up and start.

-Also, this is a Skipping Stones Honor Award book, 2014, 2014 Information Book Award Honour Book & 2015 Red Maple Non-Fiction nominee
+This is a Skipping Stones Honor Award book, Information Book Award Honour Book & Red Maple Non-Fiction nominee.

 Additionally, with these lessons you’ll get a vocabulary list, discussion starters, writing prompts, and a ton of different hands-on activities based on themes from the book.